-Construction is nearing completion on Lake Lofts at Deerwood.
+Construction continues on Lake Lofts at Deerwood.
 The project will add 130 apartment units on an infill site adjacent to Deerwood Lake.
 Developed by Inland Diversified Real Estate Services, LLC. of Oak Brook, IL, the four story development includes a five-story parking garage.

 6. The Point at Town Center

 Block One Ventures is in the process of building the Point at Town Center at the intersection of Gate Parkway and Burnt Mill Road.
 When complete in summer 2018, The Point at Town Center will be a 246-unit luxury apartment complex featuring eight three-story buildings and a clubhouse.

 Core Property Capital is in the process of building the Town Center Promenade development on 30-acres near the intersection of Town Center Parkway and River Marsh Drive.
 When complete, the project will include 350 apartment units, 150 hotel units and 100,000-square feet of restaurant and retail space.
 Announced tenants include:

 Piada Italian Street Food